 Home to over one thousand cherry trees, Tokyo's Ueno Park transforms into a sea of pink blossoms in late March and early April.
 The Ueno Cherry Blossom Festival is one of the biggest and most crowded in all of Japan.

 - Cheerful and massive crowds along Main Street

 - Nighttime illuminations of the cherry trees

 How to Get There

 Look for the Park Exit at Ueno Station.
 The exit takes you directly to the side entrance of Ueno Park.

 Sakura fit for a shogun

-The first cherry trees in today's Ueno Park were planted by Tokugawa Ieyasu, the legendary shogun whose reign began the Edo Period (1603-1868).
+The first cherry trees in today's Ueno Park were planted by Tokugawa Iemitsu, the 3rd shogun of the Tokugawa Shogunate (1603-1868).